 All of our team members are very familiar with the acronyms EOS and IDS.
-If you've engaged with our leadership team, you've heard the terms "traction," "rocks" and "L10" which are all parts of EOS.
-But what does that mean?
+If you've engaged with our leadership team, you've no doubt heard the terms "traction," "rocks" and "L10" which are all parts of EOS.
+But what does it mean to be an EOS company?
 Very simply, the EOS (Entrepreneurial Operating System) is a set of business concepts, principles and tools that help business owners and executives run a more successful business.

 Jennifer and Lliam Holmes, founders of MIS Solutions, recognized the value of having processes in place to help grow MIS and provide a healthy environment for employees and foster healthy relationships with our clients, community and vendors.
 They began implementing the EOS strategy about four years ago and now, all employees participate in weekly Level 10 meetings within their departments.